JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 ## Newton-Raphson for finding flame response

 Now, we can deploy a simple Newton-Raphson iteration for finding the eigenfrequency for a chosen FTF as a postprocessing step.
-This is possible, because we have a good approximation of ``\omega`` as a function of the flame response ``\eta`` and a FTF would link ``\omega``to a flame response.
+This is possible because we have a good approximation of ``\omega`` as a function of the flame response ``\eta`` and a FTF would link ``\omega`` to a flame response.
 Hence, the eigenfrequency of the problem is implicitly given by the scalar (sic!) equation:
 ```math
 \eta = FTF(\omega(\Delta\eta))-\eta_0